 The FDIC executes its mandate with the help of two components, the Advisory Committee on Economic Inclusion and the Office of International Affairs.
 The Advisory Committee on Economic Inclusion advises the FDIC on banking policies and initiatives and makes corresponding recommendations.
 The banking policies include reviewing basic retail financial services such as money orders, remittances, check cashing, stored value cards, and short-term loans.
 The Office of International Affairs helps the FDIC address global financial challenges that affect the deposit insurance system.
 It also provides technical assistance and training to foreign deposit insurers and bank supervisors.

 Thank you for reading CFI’s guide to the FDIC.
-To learn more about the banking industry, see the following resources.
+To learn more about the banking industry, see the following free CFI resources.